-Leica M Typ 240 versus Sony A7R II
+Leica M Typ 240 vs Sony A7R II

-The side-by-side display below illustrates the physical size and weight of the Leica M Typ 240 and the Sony A7R II.
+The physical size and weight of the Leica M Typ 240 and the Sony A7R II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M Typ 240 – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is notably larger (10 percent) than the Leica M Typ 240.
 However, the A7R II is markedly lighter (8 percent) than the M Typ 240.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.